ICCB-Cologne/medicc2/README.md

 Note that the notebooks and examples are not included when installing from conda or pip.
 When installing from pip or source, you need to make sure to have a working version of `gcc` and `gxx` installed.

-Due to dependencies we recommend using Python version 3.7-3.9.

 ## Installation via conda (recommended)
-It is best to use a dedicated conda environment for your MEDICC2 installation with `conda create -n medicc_env python=3.9`.
+It is best to use a dedicated conda environment for your MEDICC2 installation with `conda create -n medicc_env`.

 After activating the environment with `conda activate medicc_env` you can install MEDICC2 via `conda install -c bioconda -c conda-forge medicc2`.

 ## Installation via pip
-As MEDICC2 relies on OpenFST version 1.8.1 which is not packaged on PyPi you have to first install it using conda with `conda install -c conda-forge openfst=1.8.1`.
+As MEDICC2 relies on OpenFST version 1.8.2 which is not packaged on PyPi you have to first install it using conda with `conda install -c conda-forge openfst=1.8.2`.
 Next you can install MEDICC2 via `pip install medicc2`.

 ## Installation from source
 Clone the MEDICC2 repository and its submodules using `git clone --recursive https://bitbucket.org/schwarzlab/medicc2.git`.
 It is important to use the `--recursive` flag to also download the modified OpenFST submodule.

-All dependencies including OpenFST (v1.8.1) should be directly installable via conda.
+All dependencies including OpenFST (v1.8.2) should be directly installable via conda.
 A yaml file with a suggested MEDICC2 conda environment is provided in 'doc/medicc2.yml'.
 You can create a new conda environment with all requirements using `conda env create -f doc/medicc2.yml -n medicc_env`.

 Then, inside the `medicc2` folder, run `pip install .` to install MEDICC2 to your environment.